-If you’ve decided you’d rather not simply waste these potentially valuable cells, read further to determine which banking option is right for you.
+If you’ve decided you’d rather not have these life-saving cells discarded, read further to determine which banking option is right for you.

 Private cord blood banks process and store cord blood stem cells for a family's personal use.
 With private cord blood banking, decisions regarding how your child’s stem cells are used are left to your family.

-The cost of cord blood banking varies by provider, but MiracleCord offers a variety of affordable storage options to meet most budgets.
+The cost of cord blood banking varies by provider, but MiracleCord offers a variety of affordable storage options.

 Most importantly, private cord blood banking provides parents something that public cord blood banks cannot: the ability to utilize your child’s specific stem cells in the future, if needed.

-Approximately 30% of the over 80 diseases and conditions that are already FDA approved for treatment with cord blood stem cells are used to treat the child that the stem cells came from.
+Approximately 30% of the over 80 diseases and conditions that are already FDA-approved for treatment with cord blood are used to treat the child that the stem cells came from.
 Some newer, emerging therapies for conditions like autism and cerebral palsy use a child’s own stem cells as well.

-As a result of the large body of new research using cord blood stem cells, the list of FDA therapies using cord blood and cord tissue stem cells continues to grow.
-Saving your baby’s cord blood and cord tissue guarantees that you’ll have those genetically unique cells available to your family.
+As a result of the large body of new research using cord blood stem cells, the list of FDA-approved therapies using cord blood and cord tissue stem cells continues to grow.
+Saving your baby’s cord blood guarantees that you’ll have those genetically unique cells available to your family.

-Private cord blood banks save the cord blood and cord tissue so it is readily available to your family when needed, and this ensures the best biological stem cell match for a successful transplant.
+Private cord blood banks save the cord blood and cord tissue so it is readily available to your family when needed, and this ensures the best biological match for a successful transplant.

 Public cord blood banks store unrelated cord blood units that are donated.
 The relevant information (e.g., HLA types, cell counts, and the birth mother's medical history) is then stored in a database and sometimes made available to research facilities and transplant centers.